Brian’s Pegboard II

 Case 2.1, CB:

-Now F cannot join B so F has to join both G and J. But there are still two choices for G. It can either go to H or to K. Brian would then get the two situations below in this subcase.
+Now F cannot join B so F has to join both G and J. But there are still two choices for G. It can either go to H or to K. Brian would then get the two situations shown below.

 Case 2.2, FC: Using all the old types of argument, this gives the two further stringings below.